 But what about those donors who gave over $200 in the past?
-Even if they chose the largest suggested donation, you still might be leaving money on the table.
-If you segment your donors by a simple criteria (perhaps those who gave $100 or less and those who gave more), you can make sure every donor has suggested gifts that make sense for them.
+Even if they chose the largest suggested donation amount, you still might be leaving money on the table.
+If you segment your donors by simple criteria (perhaps those who gave $100 or less and those who gave more), you can make sure every donor has suggested gifts that make sense for their budget.

-You can also enhance specific fundraising events and campaigns with a customized donation page.
-It gives the donor a streamlined experience and adds a little extra encouragement by reminding people why they’re giving.
+You can also enhance a specific fundraising campaign or event with a customized donation page.
+A custom donor page provides the potential donor with a streamlined donation process and adds a little extra encouragement by reminding people why they’re giving.

-Holiday campaigns can include season’s greetings and related colors.
+Holiday campaigns can include season greetings and related colors.

-Meanwhile, a themed campaign can carry over the design used on the campaign page.
+Meanwhile, a themed fundraising campaign can carry over the design used on the campaign page.

 Development professionals are put in the difficult position of constantly recruiting more donors while trying to create a satisfying and personal experience for them.
 You may not be able to speak to each donor individually, but creating multiple donation forms for different audiences and campaigns can help you make sure your supporters are receiving relevant appeals that interest them.

 No matter how many donation forms you make, you should still integrate your organization’s brand into each one.
 While the individual program or campaign will be the main focus, donors should always be able to tell which nonprofit they are supporting.

 Your donation pages don’t even need to be drastically different from one another, but adding more personalized copy can forge a stronger connection with the audience.